 Check those off your invoice one by one, and if they’re all there, then you’re good to go.

 What about VAT invoices?

-If you or your customer are VAT registered, you need to use a VAT invoice, rather than a standard invoice.
-There are a couple of different types of VAT invoice: full invoice, modified invoice (for retail supplies over £250), and simplified invoice (for retail supplies under £250).
+If you or your customer are VAT registered, you need to use a VAT invoice rather than a standard invoice.
+There are a couple of different types of VAT invoices: full invoice, modified invoice (for retail supplies over £250), and simplified invoice (for retail supplies under £250).
 Different information is required depending on which form of VAT invoice you need to use.
 Generally, you should include everything we’ve listed for the standard invoice, as well as the following items:

 VAT registration number

 VAT rate charged per item (as well as notes for any exempt items)

 Invoices can be created using various methods depending on the preference and needs of your business.
 Below you will find the most common ways to create invoices: